 - Develop consistent pacing strategies

-- Identify which techniques work best for your lifestyle
+- Identify which techniques work best for your specific situation

 - Create a sustainable daily practice routine